| |

 Let it Rest

-The best pro tip in cooking prime rib is to let it rest after roasting.
-To preserve its juiciness, resting will allow the moisture to redistribute and be reabsorbed into the meat.
+The best pro tip for cooking prime rib is to let it rest after roasting.
+Resting will allow the moisture to redistribute and be reabsorbed into the meat, preserving its juiciness.
 Be sure to allow about 20 minutes of resting before carving.

 Choose the Right Knife

-A sharp carving knife is a good choice for not only prime rib, but turkeys, ham, and other large cuts of meat.
+A sharp carving knife is a good choice for prime rib, turkey, ham, and other large cuts of meat.

 Side Dishes to Pair with Prime Rib